-It is important to note that students will be required to enter the two workspaces indicated below for extended periods.
-Upon application, students must ensure that there is a TVET College, or vocational school, as well as an employer workplace linked to their subject discipline within their geographic area where they are required to conduct teaching practice and workplace-based engagements.
+It is important to note that students will be required to enter the two workspaces indicated below for a total of 10 weeks over the duration of their studies.
+Upon application, students must ensure that there is a TVET College, or vocational school, as well as an employer workplace linked to their subject discipline within their geographic area where they are required to conduct teaching practice and workplace-based engagements as required by the relevant modules.
 Transport costs related to and from these venues are to the account of the student.
+Students are required to attend the school/college from Monday to Friday for the full duration of the day and attend assigned extra curricular activities for the duration of the teaching practice and workplace-based engagements.

-Part-time students who are employed must also ensure prior to application that their employers will allow them to be absent from work to attend these engagements.
+Students who are completing the programmes within the extended timeframe and are employed must also ensure prior to application that their employers will allow them to be absent from work to attend these engagements.
 It is the responsibility of the student to arrange for leave from an employer for the required number of weeks for teaching practice in a TVET College, or vocational school and workplace-based learning engagements.